Last updated on August 13th, 2021 at 09:18 pm

 A co-operative housing society will have to file the three monthly returns of GST:-

-No, Composition levy option has been allowed only for manufacturers, traders, and restaurants.
+No, the Composition levy option has been allowed only for manufacturers, traders, and restaurants.
 So a co-operative housing society will have to register as a regular taxpayer under GST.

 - FAQs on levy of GST on the supply of services to the Co-operative society published by Government of India